Manish-Let-It-Be/Calculator/README.md

 # Calculator App

-Welcome to the Calculator App, a simple calculator developed in Java using Android Studio!
+Welcome to the Calculator App, A simple Calculator App developed in Android Studio using Java!
 This app features a user-friendly interface that allows users to perform basic arithmetic operations.

 ---